Table of Contents

 Can a DUI Keep You Out of Canada?
 Exploring Legal Options

-While Canada is strict on DUI offenses, it doesn’t mean you’re permanently banned.
+While Canada is strict on DUI offenses, it doesn’t mean you’re permanently banned from visiting Canada with a DUI.
 Fortunately, there are legal pathways you can explore to gain entry potentially.

 Temporary Resident Permit (TRP)